 Food allergies are a growing health issue.
-According to Food Allergy Research and Education, 1 in 25 adults and 1 in 13 children in the United States, suffer from food allergies.
-At the present time, there is no cure for a food allergy.
+According to Food Allergy Research and Education, one in 25 adults and one in 13 children in the United States suffer from food allergies.
+At the present time there is no cure for a food allergy.
 Avoidance is the only way to prevent an allergic reaction.

-When a person eats a food he or she is allergic to, a reaction may move swiftly through the body, causing a range of symptoms that can include swelling of the lips, tongue, and throat, difficulty breathing, hives, abdominal cramps, vomiting, diarrhea, and loss of consciousness.
+When a person eats a food he or she is allergic to, a reaction may move swiftly through the body causing a range of symptoms.
+Symptoms can include:

-When individuals with food allergies dine away from home, they must rely on foodservice staff to provide them with accurate information about ingredients so they can make an informed decision about what to order.
+When they dine away from home, people with food allergies must rely on food service staff.
+Staff must provide them with accurate information about ingredients so they can make an informed decision about what to order.
 Incorrect or incomplete information puts these individuals at risk for an allergic reaction.

 What is a food allergy?